fsouza/docker-ssl-proxy/README.md

 other containers, so they can trust the installed certificate.

-You can also install the shared CA cert on your workstation to automatically trust your docker-ssl-proxy services in your browser, without having to override security warnings each time you visit or restart the services.
+You can also install the shared CA cert on your workstation to automatically trust all of your docker-ssl-proxy services in your browser, without having to override security warnings each time you visit or restart the services.

+It may be wise if using a shared CA volume with multiple docker-ssl-proxys to let one finish initializing before the others; to avoid a conceivable race condition where they write over each others' CA keys.
+Pick any proxy instance and make the others ``depends_on`` it.

 ## Using own Certificate